 Learn about fish and wildlife conservation enforcement along with investigation and conflict management techniques you can bring into the field.
 Study environmental law and how it relates to conservation.
 And gain real-world experience through off-campus field study.

 Use of our state-of-the-art simulation training lab - Learn through over 800 realistic, on-the-job scenarios that you can interact with using voice recognition and use of force tools.

-Whether you choose to make the world better as a conservation office, MNR officer, investigator or in private environmental law enforcement – we kind of like the real you.
+Whether you choose to make the world better as a conservation office, ONRF officer, investigator or in private environmental law enforcement – we kind of like the real you.

 Requirements & Program Information

 Completion of a 2-year diploma, advanced diploma or degree.